xd009642/xd-tts/slides/melgen.typ

 #slide[
   == Why Generate a Spectrogram?

-  - Generally in AI the more we can constrain a problem the easier it is to make a network converge
+  - The more we can constrain a problem the easier it is to train
-  - Higher dimensionality data input or output requires more data to train
+  - Higher dimensionality data requires more data to train
-  - So instead of generating audio we generate a representation with much less data ]
+  - So instead of generating audio we generate a simpler output ]

 #slide[